-As the preceding diagram shows, data submitted to the topic from a Kafka producer (either using the Kafka API or using a tool such as Kafka Connect) is passed to the stored procedure, which then interprets and operates on the data before passing it along to the stream through standard SQL INSERT semantics.
+As the preceding diagram shows, data submitted to the topic from a Kafka producer (either using the Kafka API or using a tool such as Kafka Connect) is passed to the stored procedure, which then interprets and operates on the data before passing it along to the stream or table through standard SQL INSERT semantics.
 Note that the named procedure must exist before input is accepted.
-Similarly, the stream must be declared using the EXPORT TO TOPIC clause and the topic be defined in the configuration file before any output is queued.
+Similarly, the stream or table must be declared using the EXPORT TO TOPIC clause and the topic be defined in the configuration file before any output is queued.
 So, it is a combination of the database schema and configuration file that establishes the complete topic workflow.

 For example, the following SQL statements declare the necessary stored procedure and stream and the configuration file defines a topic eventLogs that integrates them:

 CREATE STREAM eventlog PARTITION ON COLUMN e_type EXPORT TO TOPIC eventlogs ( e_type INTEGER NOT NULL, e_time TIMESTAMP NOT NULL, e_msg VARCHAR(256) ); CREATE PROCEDURE PARTITION ON TABLE eventlog COLUMN e_type FROM CLASS mycompany.myprocs.checkEvent;

 The names of Kafka topics are case sensitive.
 That means that the name of the topic matches exactly how it is specified in the configuration file.
 So in the previous example, the topic name eventLogs is all lowercase except for the letter "L".
 This is how the producers and consumers must specify the topic name.
 But SQL names — such as table and column names — are case insensitive.
 As a result, the topic name specified in the EXPORT TO TOPIC clause does not have to match exactly.
 In other words, the topic "eventLogs" matches any stream or table that specifies the topic name with the same spelling, regardless of case.